 - File a timely protective claim for credit or refund of U.S. taxes on Form 1040X, Form 1120X, or amended Form 1041, whichever is appropriate.
 This will, among other things, give you the benefit of a foreign tax credit in case you do not qualify for the treaty benefit in question.
-For figuring this credit, attach either Form 1116 or Form 1118, as appropriate.
+For figuring this credit, attach either Form 1116, Foreign Tax Credit (Individual, Estate, or Trust), or Form 1118, Foreign Tax Credit - Corporations, as appropriate.
 Attach your protective claim to your request for competent authority assistance. - Take appropriate action under Canadian procedures to avoid the lapse or termination of your right of appeal under Canadian income tax law.